2023-2024 School Year Field Trips

 Meet the incredible creatures that roamed Connecticut during the Age of Dinosaurs!
 Looking at real fossils from the State of Connecticut, students will learn about the amazing variety of dinosaurs and other animals that once called the area home some 200 million years ago.
-From egg-laying mammals to pig-snouted, plant-eating crocodiles, and from fuzzy flying reptiles to enormous dinosaurs, CT’s fossil history is unlike anything else on earth.

 Also available at the Park: